Skip to content

 Thank you for joining Art Club.
 Members have access to incredible opportunities that come with some important responsibilities

-Complete and email the Minor Participation Form by Monday September 9, 2024 - Children can not participate until this is on file.
+Sign the Participation Agreement, Waiver, and Release of Liability document - Artists can not participate until this is on file.
 By completing this form, you agree to the responsibilities of Art Club.
-If not returned by Friday October 4, 2024, your Art Club Membership will be automatically released.

 Attend every Art Club session and event.
-Here is the full 24-25 calendar.
+Here is the current calendar.
 If regular Art Club attendance is not possible this school year, you can request that your spot be given to someone on the waitlist.

 Secure transportation to and from each Art Club session and event.
-Art Club is not legally authorized to transport.
 Carpooling is highly encouraged so that artists can continue to collaborate with and gain inspiration from their peer artists.
+If you need transportation, let us know so we can help.

 Take care of your Idea Book and your Workbook.
 Bring them both to each Art Club session as they will provide you with opportunities to create and document inspiration during and between sessions.